curl/everything-curl/protocols-network.md

 ### Which machine

-When you want to initiate a transfer to one of the machines out there (a server), you usually don't know their IP addresses but instead you usually know its name.
+When you want to initiate a transfer to one of the machines out there (a server), you usually don't know its IP addresses but instead you usually know its name.
 The name of the machine you will talk to is embedded in the URL that you work with when you use curl.